codazoda/corkboard/README.md

 * Maintainable with nothing but a text editor
 * Compact size for slow connections
 * Host without internet using just a WiFi router and any computer in a pinch
-* Installs itself or unzip and go
+* No installation necessary, just unzip and go

 ![Corkboard Screenshot](resources/corkboard.png)